 Past versions of this Privacy Notice are available by request to the Data Protection Officer – email@example.com.

-We are TEDI-London, a new specialist HE provider in London.
-Co-founded by Arizona State University, King’s College London and UNSW Sydney, TEDI-London will provide innovative engineering education programmes.
-We are currently working through the regulatory processes for OfS registration and will take our first cohort of undergraduate students in 2021.
+We are TEDI-London, a new specialist HE provider in London, co-founded by Arizona State University, King’s College London and UNSW Sydney, and providing innovative engineering education programmes.

 TEDI-London is a data controller.
 This means that we are responsible for deciding how we hold and use personal information about you.